Welcome to the 23rd

 Melinda Du (Chinese) and David Yee (English).

-The Wah Lum Kung Fu Club
+The Wah Lum Kung Fu Club led by

-of kung fu for all to enjoy.
+kung fu for all to enjoy.
 Many of our guests were

 mesmerized by the precise eye and hand coordination

-which demonstrated with swords and other weapons that
+which demonstrated with swords and other weapons

-made some of our guests gasp with amazement.
+that made some of our guests gasp with amazement.

-Following Wah Lum's
+Following Wah Lum's performance,

-Our honored guests
+Our honored guests included State

-included State Representative Aron Michelwicz, City
+Representative Aron Michelwicz, City Councilor John

-Councilor John Connelly, Director General of TECCO Ann
+Connelly, Director General of TECCO Ann Hung,

-our New York Chapter also attended the banquet.
+New York Chapter also attended the banquet.

-Our Grand Elders, Grand
+Our Grand Elders, Grand President

-President and two Co-Presidents presented an
+and two Co-Presidents presented an appreciative

-a public ceremony on May 10, 2010.
+ceremony on May 10, 2010.

-Co-Presidents Jack and
+Co-Presidents Jack and Ho-Lee

-Ho-Lee presented scholarship awards to eight qualified
+presented scholarship awards to eight qualified

 college students.

-Recreation Director Ken
+Recreation Director Ken headed up

-headed up the entertainment portion of the evening
+the entertainment portion of the evening with

-with various members and guests performing Karaoke
+various members and guests performing Karaoke while

-while other guests enjoyed the music by filling up the
+other guests enjoyed the music by filling up the

 dance floor with their ballroom dance skills.
 The